roncli/roncli.com/README.md

 Version History
 ===============

+0.5
+---

+This version implements the coding section, which links to GitHub.
+Included are RSS feeds for the coding page and each project pages, and an administration section.
+Coding pages also double as HTML pages, meaning that if you create a page with the same URL as a coding page, that HTML will display on the page along with the rest of the page.

 0.4
 ---

 This version implements the music section, which links to SoundCloud.
 Included are comments, RSS feeds for the music and each individual tag, and an administration section.
-Music pages also double as HTML pages, meaning that if you create a page with the same URL as a music page, that HTML will display on the page along with the music.
+Music pages also double as HTML pages, meaning that if you create a page with the same URL as a music page, that HTML will display on the page along with the rest of the page.

 0.3.1
 -----